Tannu-Priya24/Superstore-sales-dashboard/README.md

   keys questions such as:

-     ..$ How can this dashboard help a business?
+     $ How can this dashboard help a business?
     Answer:
-      It helps management monitor performance, identify profitable areas, optimize discounts,      and make data-driven decisions.
+      It helps management monitor performance, identify profitable areas, optimize discounts,and make data-driven decisions.

-    ..$ How would you optimize this dashboard?
+    $ How would you optimize this dashboard?
      Answer:
-      By reducing unnecessary visuals, optimizing DAX calculations, and improving filter           performance.
+      By reducing unnecessary visuals, optimizing DAX calculations, and improving filterperformance.

-    ..$ What business insights did you discover?
+    $ What business insights did you discover?
      Answer Example:
       .
 Technology products are highly profitable
       .
 West region performs best